-While at least one major Republican leader, Eric Cantor the House majority leader, who has since been defeated in a primary, called for legislation to revise and reauthorize section 5, it does not appear that legislation has sufficient Republican support to be passed today.
+While at least one major Republican leader, Eric Cantor the House majority leader, has called for legislation to revise and reauthorize section 5, it does not appear that legislation has sufficient Republican support to be passed today.
 In 2006, George W. Bush, the incumbent Republican President, strongly supported passage, which assisted in finding Republican votes in the Congress.
-Additionally, after negotiations with his caucus, then House Majority Leader John Boehner, brought the bill to the floor under a rule that permitted four floor amendments, all of which supporters claimed would significantly weaken the bill.
+Additionally, after negotiations with his caucus, then House Majority Leader John

+Boehner, brought the bill to the floor under a rule that permitted four floor amendments, all of which supporters claimed would significantly weaken the bill.
 A majority of House Republicans voted in favor of three of the four amendments, but all were defeated with overwhelming Democratic support.
 The bill then passed with only thirty-three negative votes in the House.